jacqzhu/jacqzhu/README.md

-## Hi there 👋

-🎓 Engineering Science @ University of Toronto (ECE Major) 🔬 Healthcare Researcher | Hardware & Machine Learning Engineer
+🎓 Engineering Science @ University of Toronto

+🔬 Healthcare Researcher | Hardware & Machine Learning Engineer

-## 📚 I'm currently working on...
+## 📚 Current Research

-- data analysis to study the impact of air pollution on childhood pneumonia (w/ Harvard T.H.
-Chan School of Public Health)
+- 🩺 Investigating the impact of air pollution on childhood pneumonia
+  *with Harvard T.H.
+Chan School of Public Health*
-- speech processing tools to analyze vowel sounds for obstructive sleep apnea (w/ University of Michigan)
+- 🔊 Developing speech processing tools for vowel segmentation in obstructive sleep apnea
+  *with University of Michigan Sleep Research Lab*

 <!--
 **jacqzhu/jacqzhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.